BrandConstantin/Git-Version-Control/README.md

 > git push origin my-updates
 * Establish the remote repository
 > git remote add origin <url repo GitHub>
+* Show if the login with the github is ssh type or other
+> git remote show origin

 ## Branches
 * Create branch